deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 # Part 4: Online Password Attack

-1. Open a terminal window in your Kali VM, and type `cd /usr/share/wordlists`.
-2. Unzip the `rockyou.txt.gz` archive as follows:

-        gunzip rockyou.txt.gz

-3.	`ls` command grants a view to see which files are in this folder.
-Type `wc -l rockyou.txt` to see how many entries are in this password dictionary file (‘-l’ is a lower-case ‘L’).

-    This file comprises all unique passwords from the 32 million RockYou password breach you read about in your reading.
+This attack uses `/usr/share/wordlists/rockyou.txt.gz`, which comprises all unique passwords from the 32 million RockYou password breach you read about in your reading.

-4. Using this password list, launch an online password attack using `THC-Hydra`.
+4. We will use the rockyou password list to launch an online password attack using `THC-Hydra`.

     Visit [https://is.theorizeit.org](https://is.theorizeit.org) in a browser.
 Let's pretend that you forgot the password.
 Let's "recover" the password.

+    Open a terminal in your Kali vm.
 Type the following (all on one line):

-        hydra -V -l istheory -P rockyou.txt https-get://is.theorizeit.org/auth/
+        hydra -V -l istheory -P /usr/share/wordlists/rockyou.txt.gz https-get://is.theorizeit.org/auth/

     **Note:** The trailing slash (‘/’) is needed.